stephaneVercouillieBMID/slate/source/workingVersion.html.md

 # 4. User Data
 ## 4.1.
 What is a claim?
 Claims are name/value pairs that contain information about a user, as well meta-information about the OIDC service.
 The official definition from the spec is a [“piece of information asserted about an Entity.”](http://openid.net/specs/openid-connect-core-1_0.html#Terminology)
+### 4.1.1.
+Claim Types
+Three representations of Claim Values are defined officially:

+Normal Claims
+>
+> Claims that are directly asserted by the OpenID Provider.
+>
+Aggregated Claims

+ Claims that are asserted by a Claims Provider other than the OpenID Provider but are returned by OpenID Provider.
+>
+Distributed Claims
+>
+> Claims that are asserted by a Claims Provider other than the OpenID Provider but are returned as references by the OpenID Provider.

+Normal Claims MUST be supported.
+Support for Aggregated Claims and Distributed Claims is OPTIONAL.
 Claims are typically packaged in a JSON object.